 We have volunteers who train and support the Listeners at Parc Prison each week so they can help and support their fellow prisoners.

 We run emotional health sessions, awareness raising events and support Freshers Fairs in local schools, colleges and training centres.

 We go out in the community.
 At the moment we have volunteers supporting people in Bridgend town centre every other Saturday night; at the Princess of Wales Hospital every other Wednesday morning; at the Custody Suite in Bridgend; and attending events and shows throughout the region.

 Set up in 1972, Bridgend Samaritans have been supporting our local community for over 45 years.
-There are 88 volunteers who provide a telephone, email, SMS and face to face listening service every day of the week, including weekends and overnights.
-In 2018 we spent over 4,500 hours on the phone answering over 24,000 calls, replied to 1,000 email messages and 3,000 texts.
+There are 88 volunteers who provide a telephone, email and face to face listening service every day of the week, including weekends and overnights.
+In 2019 we spent over 4,500 hours on the phone answering over 24,000 calls and replied to 1,000 email messages.

 We have many administrative jobs that need to be done as well: